MicrosoftDocs/power-platform/power-virtual-agents/guidance/measuring-engagement.md

 ## Understanding conversations and analytics sessions

- **A single conversation** between an end user and a Power Virtual Agents chatbot can generate one or multiple analytics sessions, typically happening when a user has new questions after an initial topic conversation path completed.
+ **A single conversation** between an end user and a Microsoft Copilot Studio chatbot can generate one or multiple analytics sessions, typically happening when a user has new questions after an initial topic conversation path completed.

 > [!NOTE]
 > Analytics sessions and [billed sessions](/power-virtual-agents/preview/analytics-billed-sessions) are distinct concepts.